htcondor/htcondor/docs/users-manual/managing-a-job.rst

 into the Hold state.
 The job will stay in this state and in the job queue until conditions are corrected and *condor\_release* is invoked.

+A table listing the reasons why a job may be held is at section \ `Job ClassAd
+Attributes <../classad-attributes/job-classad-attributes.html>`__.
+A
-A table listing the reasons why a job may be held is at section \ `A.2 <JobClassAdAttributes.html#x170-1234000A.2>`__.
-A string identifying the reason that a particular job is in the Hold state may be displayed by invoking *condor\_q*.
-For the example job ID 16.0, use:
+string identifying the reason that a particular job is in the Hold state may be displayed by invoking *condor\_q*.
+For the example job ID 16.0,
+use:

 ::